ClementTsang/bottom/docs/content/contribution/development/build_process.md

 ## MSI

-This builds a full Windows installer using [`cargo-wix`](https://github.com/volks73/cargo-wix).
+This builds a full Windows installer using [`cargo-wix`](https://github.com/volks73/cargo-wix) and [WiX Toolset 4](https://github.com/wixtoolset/wix).
 This requires some setup beforehand with some dependencies:

 - Net-Framework-Core (handled by Powershell)
-- wixtoolset (handled by chocolatey)
+- WiX Toolset 4 (needs to be separately installed on GitHub runners as a .NET tool)
 - Rust toolchain

-After that, cache is enabled, and `cargo wix` takes care of the rest.
+After that, `cargo wix` takes care of the rest.

 ## `.deb`